 What better time to celebrate our top eco-friendly dive resorts than on Earth Day?

-All of ZuBlu’s resort and liveaboard partners are eco-friendly, but we work with some particularly incredible resorts that fly the flag for sustainability in Asia, making a real difference to the conservation of our oceans.
+All of ZuBlu’s resort and liveaboard partners are eco-friendly, but we work with some particularly incredible resorts that fly the flag for sustainability in Southeast Asia, making a real difference to the conservation of our oceans.

 Read on to discover our top five most eco-friendly dive resorts…